MC-Hub-Official/MC-Hub-EXF/README.md

-# MC Hub Content Extra Files
+# MC Hub Extra Files

 On this server is stored images and other inline content for MC Hub, www.mchub.ga.